 How is G6PD deficiency treated?

 In most cases, G6PD deficiency doesn't cause problems.
-Problems may occur if you are exposed to medicines or foods that may harm your blood cells.
+Problems may occur if you are exposed to certain medicines or foods that may harm your blood cells.
 Depending on your gene flaw, you may be able to handle a small amount of these exposures.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Treatment may include:

-Staying away from certain medicines, foods, and environmental exposures
+Prevention.
+Staying away from certain triggers, such as specific medicines, foods, and environmental exposures.

 Telling your healthcare providers that you have G6PD deficiency